jazzmcpegamer/NoBanPE/README.md

 # NoBanPE
 A simple pocketmine plugin that prevents certain players from getting banned.
-Not currently working.
++ Not currently working.
-not created by me.
++ Not created by me.